bkupidura/meact/README.md

 $ cp sensors.config.json.example sensors.config.json
 ```

-Run mgw and create DB (if not created before)
+Run gateway and create DB (if not created before)

 ```
-moteino-mgw --dir /dir/with/mgw/config --create-db
+moteino-gateway --dir /dir/with/gateway/config --create-db
 ```

 Start other MGW services (use supervisor if needed):